domapic/domapic-base/README.md

 * `secret` - Optional.
 String used to generate tokens.
 If not provided, a random secret is used.
 * `expiresIn` - Number.
 Time of tokens expiration time in miliseconds.
 By default, 300 will be used if this option is not provided.
 It is not recommended to use a high value for this option.
 Tokens should expire in short time, and then, refresh tokens should be used to request a new token again.
 * `authenticate` - API operation for requesting a new token.
 Will receive `userName` and `password`, or `refreshToken`.
-Your implementation should be able to identify the user, and then return the correspondant data that will be stored in the json web token.
-Afterwards, the API will use that data in each request to apply the correspondant authorization policy for each api resource.
-Refresh Token is used to renew the user credentials without providing the user data again when the token expires.
+Your implementation should be able to identify the user, and then return the correspondant data that will be stored in the _Json Web Token_.
+Afterwards, the API will use that data in each request to apply the correspondant authorization policy for each api resource. _Refresh Token_ is used to renew the user credentials without providing the user data again when the token expires.
-	* `handler` - Operation handler for the `/api/auth/jwt` POST api resource.
+	* `handler` - Operation handler for the `/api/auth/jwt` _POST_ api resource.
 		* Arguments:
 			* `userData` - An object containing `userName` and `password`, or `refreshToken`.
 		* Should return an object containing `userData` (an object with all user data that will be passed as argument to the API resources authorization handlers), and `refreshToken` if the request has not received it.
 * `revoke` - API operation for removing a refresh token.
 This api resource needs authentication as well, and it only supports the `jwt` authentication method.
-	* `auth` - Authorization method for the `/api/auth/jwt` DELETE api resource.
+	* `auth` - Authorization method for the `/api/auth/jwt` _DELETE_ api resource.
-	* `handler` - Operation handler for the `/api/auth/jwt` DELETE api resource.
+	* `handler` - Operation handler for the `/api/auth/jwt` _DELETE_ api resource.
 		* Arguments:
 			* `refreshToken` - Refresh token to be removed.
 		* Any returned value will be ignored, and not exposed to the api response.